 Down Payment

-This is the expected useful lifespan of the equipment being obtained.
+This is the expected useful lifespan—the amount of time the equipment is expected to last—of the equipment being obtained.
 This is often determined by the type of equipment being leased, the industry you operate in, and the manufacturer’s own estimates and specifications.

 Interest Rate

-This is the interest rate you will be charged for the lease.
+This is the interest rate you will be charged for the lease, which represents the cost of borrowing and is set by the lender.
 Rates are often determined by the type of equipment you are leasing and your own qualifications.
 Common qualification requirements include your credit score, time in business, and the strength of your finances.

 This is the length of time you will be making payments and also the time you’ll be allowed to retain possession and use of the equipment.
 At the end of this period, you’ll be expected to return the equipment to the leasing company or manufacturer.
 However, some leases provide the option to renew, extend, or purchase the equipment.